Clarifai/old-docs/portal-guide/model/model-types.md

 ## Classification

 Classification is the most important model type to know about.
+Predicts and then assigns classification of an object | “This is an image of a giraffe”

+e created a model for a large resale retailer looking to find and remove listings for illegal objects and substances across thousands of listings with UGC data.
+A detection model allows that retailer to quickly find listings that breach their contract, and remove them from the site.

 ## Detection

+Given a scenario, allows a user to find an object or image.
+Requires bounding box data | “The giraffe is located at xyz point in the image”

 ## Embedding

+## Deep Trained Models

 ## Models that modify, connect or extend other models